Festival Napa Valley: Arts for All Gala

+Hudson, SEAL, Kristin Chenoweth, and Bill Murray, among others.

+Taste of Napa

+Each summer, the Festival presents Taste of Napa at The Meritage Resort & Spa, its signature food and wine celebration showcasing over 100 local wineries, restaurants, and culinary artisans.

+Educational initiatives

+The Festival emphasizes education through programs including the Frost School at Festival Napa Valley, Blackburn Music Academy, and Manetti Shrem Opera Program, offering tuition-free training and professional development for more than 90 college and early career professional artists each year.
+Additional education programs include Novack Concerts for Kids, Bouchaine Young Artist Series, and How I See Music.

 Programs

 Festival Napa Valley has awarded more than $1 million to support Napa County public school visual and performing arts programs.
-The festival has fulfilled teacher "Wish Lists" for classroom resources and materials, has underwritten the creation of Napa County's first-ever arts education master plan in partnership with Arts Council Napa Valley and the Napa Valley Unified School District, and has taken a lead role in ensuring access to quality arts education for all K-12 students.
+The festival has fulfilled teacher "Wish Lists" for classroom resources and materials, has underwritten the creation of Napa County's first-ever arts education master plan in partnership with Arts Council Napa Valley and the Napa Valley Unified School District, and played role in access to quality arts education for all K-12 students.
 Festival grants have provided funding for a district-wide Visual and Performing Arts Coordinator; a music teacher to serve Napa's three largest middle schools; and the creation of a professional development program to encourage arts integration into all classrooms.
 Festival Napa Valley has also partnered with the Napa County Office of Education to ensure arts education for the county's most disenfranchised students at Camille Creek Community School, through funding a weekly arts education class, establishing a creative room on campus, and initiating an annual Concert on the Green on the Camille Creek campus.
 On April 5, 2018, We McDonald, a finalist from NBC's "The Voice," inaugurated the Concert on the Green with a performance and question and answer session with the students.

-Young artist series and concert
+Young artist series

-The festival's Bouchaine Young Artists Series is an admission-free concert series featuring performances by emerging stars.
+The festival's Bouchaine Young Artists Series is an admission-free concert series featuring performances by emerging stars.All selected artists receive scholarships underwritten by Tatiana and Gerret Copeland, proprietors of Bouchaine Vineyards.